 Work out a general agreement for performing musicians.

-Contact NYC’s “musicians friendly” venues and discuss a guaranteed performance agreement.
+Contact NYC’s “musician-friendly” venues and discuss a guaranteed performance agreement.

 Invite the VIP (1%) musicians to our organization to advocate #UnityInTheMusicCommunity and #MakingMusicIsAProfession.